Castor Bean Oil, Organic

 Properties : Antifungal, anti-inflammatory, laxative, lubricant, lymph stimulant

-Uses : Organic Castor Oil can be used topically to help support the treatment of conditions such as dry skin, fungal infections, nail fungus, rashes, hives, warts, boils and age spots.
+Uses : Organic Castor Oil has been used topically to support the treatment of conditions such as dry skin, fungal infections, nail fungus, rashes, hives, warts, boils and age spots.
 Apply twice daily until the condition subsides.
+Often used as a carrier with a wide variety of essential oils.
 For persistent conditions, seek medical advice.
 Popular uses of castor oil are lip balms and Castor Oil packs.
 Castor Oil packs can be used in conjunction with essential oils to help relieve back, joint or trauma pain, promote uterine and ovarian health, promote healthy digestion, stimulate the lymph system and support liver detox.
-Supports healthy hair growth, and has been shown to be effective in the treatment of alopecia (hair loss).
+Promotes healthy hair growth, and has been shown to be effective in the treatment of alopecia (hair loss).

-Safety : Nontoxic, GRAS , Castor oil stains fabrics.
+Safety : Nontoxic, GRAS, Note : Castor oil stains fabrics.

 History / Fun Facts : Castor oil was used by the early Egyptians, and is described in the Ebers Papyrus, an ancient medical text.
 The plant got its name from the Latin word for beaver.
-It is the substitute for an extract from the animal, which was formerly used as a perfume fixative.
+Castor oil was used as a substitute for an extract from beaver fat, which was used at the time as a perfume fixative.

 Althea Press, Essential Oils : Natural Remedies, 2015.
 Althea Press, Berkeley, CA.

 Cooksley, Valerie Gennari, Aromatherapy: Soothing Remedies to Restore, Rejuvenate, and Heal, 2002.
 Prentice Hall Press, New York, NY.